Acts 1

 “In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen.
 After his suffering, he showed himself to these men and gave many convincing proofs that he was alive.
 He appeared to them over a period of forty days and spoke about the kingdom of God.”
 Acts 1:1-3

-Luke begins by saying, ‘In my former book’, in other words, he’s going to get our minds focused back to his Gospel account of Jesus Christ.
+Luke begins by saying, ‘in my former book’, in other words, he’s going to get our minds focused back to his Gospel account of Jesus Christ.

 When reading any letter, we not only need to understand who wrote it but we also need to understand to whom it was written.
-Who is Theophilus?

 When we look at other people in the Bible with the title ‘most excellent’, they are usually people who are a part of the Roman government.

-Was Theophilus a Roman governor?
 We simply don’t know but because Luke addresses him as ‘most excellent’, he certainly has a position of high ranking of some sort.
-The beloved physician, as Paul describes him seems to have thought of Acts as a continuation of his account of the works and words of Jesus Christ.
+The beloved physician, as Paul describes him, Colossians 4:14, seems to have thought of Acts as a continuation of his account of the works and words of Jesus Christ.

 In a very real sense, the works of the church could be described as the works of Christ.
 But the point is this, Luke wrote the letter of Acts because it gives his readers an overview of the workings of Jesus for the thirty years following His resurrection.